toddaustin07/HTTPDevices/README.md

 **Notes regarding URL string**
 * You must include a valid IP and port number; if you wouldn’t specify a port number in other apps or a browser, then use ‘:80’
 * If your URL contains any spaces, use ‘%20’
-* URL strings can include any valid HTTP URL string, including parameters in the form of '?parm1=xxx'
+* URL strings can include any valid HTTP URL string, including parameters in the form of '?parm1=xxx'; For those devices supporting variable substitution, the parameter list typically includes the state variables
 * A second 'more URL' field is provided in order to accommodate long strings.
 They are simply concatenated together when sent.
 Be sure to delete all content from unused 'more URL' fields

 ##### Body (optional)
 Use this field to include additional data with your HTTP request.
+For those devices supporting variable substitution, the body can contain the state variables.

 The format is typically going to be provided as plain text, JSON-formatted, or XML-formatted string, however no syntax or formatting validation is done on this field.
 If the needed body exceeds the limitations of this field, a second body field 'more Body' is provided which will be contatenated to the first when the request is sent.